preface-ai/coding-guideline-tips-and-others/guidelines/frontend-coding-standard/page-url-path-agreement.md

-# Page URL path convenstion
+# Page URL path agreement

 These are our agreement: